 Research demonstrates that effective SEL implementation delivers a multitude of benefits to students.
 In a 2011 meta-analysis, SEL was shown to raise students’ achievement scores by an average of 11 percentile points.
 SEL was also found to increase social emotional skills and positive attitudes toward self, others, and school while decreasing conduct problems, emotional distress, and drug use.
 Furthermore, a 2015 economic study found that high-quality, research-validated social and emotional learning programs bring a return of $11 for every $1 invested.

 Here at Kickboard we have seen schools improve student outcomes by embracing SEL.
 Kickboard provides schools with a tool to track and analyze students’ demonstration of social emotional skills and behavior.
-We’ve also teamed up with Aperture to offer Evo SEL, a social and emotional assessment and intervention system featuring the nationally recognized Devereux Student Strengths Assessment (DESSA) and DESSA-mini.
+We’ve also teamed up with Aperture to offer the DESSA System, a social and emotional assessment and intervention system featuring the nationally recognized Devereux Student Strengths Assessment (DESSA) and DESSA-mini.
 In addition, Kickboard users can implement our new DESSA SEL Inventory, which defines key skills to track across eight social and emotional competencies.
 Use this behavior inventory as defined or refine it to align with your school's’ specific SEL efforts and current focus.